harshbarger/flurp/README.md

 Concise code that clearly expresses its purpose is more important than a minimal API surface.
 You always can compose complex functions from a few fundamental ones, but you shouldn't always have to.

 In the spirit of TypeScript, if it looks like an error, it should be treated as an error.
-Like most FP libraries, Flurp does not throw exceptions, but it's not afraid to return nullish values when the input looks strange.
+Like most FP libraries, Flurp does not throw exceptions, but return nullish values when appropriate.

 Flurp functions are designed to be used primarily in pipelines, so (with a few exceptions such as array creation utilities) Flurp functions are either unary functions themselves or else functions that return unary functions.

 ## How is Flurp different?

 The big difference between Flurp and similar libraries such as [fp-ts](https://gcanti.github.io/fp-ts/) or [ts-belt](https://mobily.github.io/ts-belt/) is how error states are handled.
 Flurp does not have a Maybe or Either monad.
-Instead, it relies on `undefined` and `null` to represent error states, and it provides utilities in the `result` module to pass such values harmlessly through your pipeline.
+Instead, it relies on `undefined` and `null` to represent error states, and it provides a wrapper function `safe` to pass such values harmlessly through your pipeline.
 This gives Flurp the resilient error-handling of the traditional FP monad pattern, but without so much wrapping and unwrapping.

 The other difference is simply which utility functions are included.
 Though Flurp does not attempt to contain every utility function found in other common libraries, it does add some distinctive functions of its own.